lsst-sims/opsim4_tools/simple_qa/README.rst

 ``plot_obs_alt_az.py``:  Plot Altitude vs Azimuth distributions for both the dome and telescope.

 ``plot_observations_over_time_comp.py``: This script plots the distributions of observations over nights for the standard five proposals for an OpSim3 and OpSim4 run.

+``plot_observations_over_time_single.py``: This script plots the distributions of observations over nights for all proposals in an OpSim4 run.

 ``stats_opsim_log.py``: This script gathers statistics about the per night processing from the NPZ file create by ``parse_opsim_log.py`` and also plots the Processing Time per Night vs Night.